 This Lake Naivasha region is located in Kenya’s Rift Valley Province.
 It has attracted a wide variety of bird species, including the African fish eagles which have been spotted in the area.
 The waters contain hippos, and just at its shores, you can spot a number of giraffes, buffalo, eland, and zebras.
 Colobus monkeys can also be spotted in the area.
-While there, you might want to visit the neighbouring Hell’s Gate National Park for more wild adventure.
+While there, you might want to visit the neighboring Hell’s Gate National Park for more wild adventure.

 Mount Kenya National Park

-This is a park that has been recognised by UNESCO as a world heritage site.
+This is a park that has been recognized by UNESCO as a world heritage site.
 It is in located in Central Kenya.
 It gets you closer to Mt.
 Kenya, Africa’s second-highest mountain that has a beautiful snow peak.
 At Mount Kenya National Park, you can witness the beauty of nature as you spot a variety of flora and fauna.
 The ‘wildlife’ in this park includes elephants, colobus monkeys, leopards, tree hyrax, hyenas, and buffalos.

 Lake Nakuru National Park